Norton Rose Fulbright Canada LLP

 - Louis Vuitton Malletier S.A. v Yang et al., 2007 FC 1179 — Louis Vuitton was granted damages, punitive and exemplary damages and solicitor and client costs totaling $263,699, by way of default judgment

-- 2016 World's Leading Trademark Professionals: WTR 1000: Silver Band for Individuals: Anti-Counterfeiting; Bronze Band for Individuals: Enforcement and Litigation
+- World's Leading Trademark Professionals WTR 1000, 2015-2019: Current Silver Band for Individuals: Anti-Counterfeiting, Enforcement and Litigation; Bronze Band for Individuals: Prosecution and Strategy

-- 2016 Best Lawyers in Canada: Recognized leading lawyer in the area of Intellectual Property Law
+- Best Lawyers in Canada: 2012-2020: recognized leading lawyer in the area of Intellectual Property Law

-- Expert Guides – Guide to the World's Leading Trade Mark Law Practitioners: Recognized as a leading practitioner in the area of Trade Mark
+- Expert Guides – Guide to the World's Leading Trade Mark Law Practitioners, 2015-2019: Recognized as a leading practitioner in the area of Trade Mark